metagenlab/zDB/docs/setup/databases.rst

 ===========================================================   ==================================
 PATH                                                          Comment
 ===========================================================   ==================================
-annotation/diamond_refseq_BBH_phylogenies/OG*faa              Faa of each orthologous groups + 4 top RefSeq hits of each sequence orthology/orthogroups_refseq_diamond_BBH_alignments/OG*faa    Mafft alignment of each orthologous groups + 4 top RefSeq hits of each sequence orthology/orthogroups_refseq_diamond_BBH_phylogenies/OG*nwk   FastTree phylogeny of each orthologous groups + 4 top RefSeq hits of each sequence
+annotation/diamond_refseq_BBH_phylogenies/OG*faa              Faa of each orthologous group + 4 top RefSeq hits of each sequence orthology/orthogroups_refseq_diamond_BBH_alignments/OG*faa    Mafft alignment of each orthologous group + 4 top RefSeq hits of each sequence orthology/orthogroups_refseq_diamond_BBH_phylogenies/OG*nwk   FastTree phylogeny of each orthologous groups + 4 top RefSeq hits of each sequence
 ===========================================================   ==================================